GuardianOfGods/unity-mobile-developer/Readme.md

 ## IDE
 ### Choose IDE
 - There are many different IDEs that support programming in Unity.
-Additionally, there are many AI tools that can be integrated into IDEs, such as Tabnine, Copilot, IntelliSense, etc. AI can significantly boost your programming efficiency.
+Additionally, there are many AI tools that can be integrated into IDEs, such as **Tabnine**, **Copilot**, **IntelliSense**, etc. AI can significantly boost your programming efficiency.
 - Here are the three most popular and powerful IDEs that I recommend you use:

 **1. JetBrains Rider**